alexakreizinger/ps2hackswiki/docs/software/add-artwork-to-opl.md

 [**Next: Setting up and using OPL**](../OPL-guide/)

-This is the end of the main sections of the internal HDD guide.
+This is the end of the main tutorials of the internal HDD guide.
 However, if you would like to load FreeMcBoot without a memory card, it is possible to load it directly from the hard drive by installing FreeHDBoot instead.
 This method has a slightly slower boot time but may be preferable if you always want to run the exploit (without the ability to revert to stock) or both memory card slots are needed.

 [**OPTIONAL guide: Install FreeHDBoot onto hard drive**](../install-freehdboot/)